Interacting-Robotic-Systems-Laboratory/Simulation-Convex-Contact-Patch-Tutorial/README.md

 # convex_contact_patch
 1. This package is used as a tutorial for our complementarity-based motion prediction algorithm.
-We assume the contact patch to be planar and convex.
+We have examples of "point", "cylinder", "cube" and "ellipsoid".

 2. The "convex_contact_patches_interface" folder contains